jlgorel/Ideas/README.md

 Easier Ideas:

-Give metadata to mp3 file using ACoustID
+Give metadata to mp3 file using ACoustID - sort of done with the Deep Learning project.

 IMDB find movies/tv shows I'd like